 Colorado non owner SR22 insurance is secondary insurance coverage.
 In the event of an at-fault accident, it pays claims that exceed the vehicle owner’s primary auto insurance coverage.
 Non owner SR22 insurance only pays claims of the other party injured in an accident, damage to their vehicle or other property damage.
 It will not pay for damage to the car you were driving or to passengers who may be injured in the car you were driving.
 Therefore, it’s extremely important to confirm that any car you drive is insured by the owner.

-What if I buy a car after buying a non owner SR22 policy?
+What if I buy a car?

 Your policy can be easily switched to an SR22 owner-operator policy if you buy a vehicle.
 You’ll need to contact your insurance agent with the vehicle information so it can be endorsed to the new policy.
 In most cases the premium will increase when a policy is changed from a non owner to an owner-operator policy.
 The amount of increase depends on the type of vehicle, year make and model.